-LANCASTER, PA -- When Wood Pro Expo returns to Lancaster County October 18-19 attendees will have the opportunity to learn as well as take in almost 12,000 sq. ft. of exhibits.
+LANCASTER, PA -- More than 700 attendees have pre-registered for Wood Pro Expo Lancaster as of press time.
+This represents a 30% increase in preregistration numbers versus last year.
+When Wood Pro Expo opens Thursday, October 18, attendees will have the opportunity to learn as well as take in almost 12,000 sq. ft. of exhibits.
 The event will be held at Warehouse at the Nook in Manheim, PA.
 Attendees can start their day by taking in a complimentary keynote ahead of the exhibits opening each morning.
 The keynotes will be presented at 8 a.m. on October 18 and 19 and the exhibits open at 9 a.m. each day.

 Lean expert, Mike Roth, returns to Wood Pro Expo Lancaster to conduct a two-part workshop titled, “Jump-Starting Your Lean Journey,” on October 19.
 Roth's session will address implementing lean management with any sized business.
 Roth says his talk will be relevant to woodworking businesses no matter where they are on their lean journey.
 A Lean Six Sigma Master Black Belt with a lean manufacturing certificate from the University of Michigan, Roth is the CEO / President of Go-Lean-Six in Lancaster, PA.
 The company provides strategic leadership and "on site" mentoring.
 Roth has more than 20 years of experience in the process improvement field with organizations such as Harley-Davidson, Johnson Controls, Mack Trucks, BAE Systems and Volvo.
 His session at Wood Pro Expo Lancaster in October 2017 was well received and he also addressed a packed audience at the Charlotte Wood Pro Expo in February 2018.